mjfrigaard/sharing-your-work/manuscript/03chapter.md

 The [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) (CLI) was the predecessor to a GUI, and there is a reason these tools haven't gone away.
 CLI is a text-based screen where users interact with their computer's programs, files, and operating system using a combination of commands and parameters.
 This basic design might make the CLI sound inferior to a trackpad or touchscreen, but after a few examples of what's possible from on the command-line and you'll see the power of using these tools.

-### What am I getting out of this?
+### "*What am I getting out of this?*"

-That is a fair question--being able to use the command line gives us more 'under-the-hood' access to any computer.
-We can use the command line to navigate our computer's files, install new programs or libraries, and track changes to files.
+That's a fair question--being able to use the command line gives us more 'under-the-hood' access to any computer.
+We can use the command line to navigate a computer's directories (folders), install new programs or libraries, and track changes to files.
 It might seem clunky and ancient, but people keep this technology around because of it's 1) specificity and 2) modularity (also the two features that make Unix programs so powerful).
 What do we mean by this?

 - [Specificity](https://www.dictionary.com/browse/specific) means each Unix command or tool does one thing very well (or [DOTADIW](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well))